SebastianAment/SebastianAment.github.io/_pages/01_about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am a PhD candidate in computer science at Cornell University, working with Carla Gomes.
+I am a PhD candidate in computer science at Cornell University, working with [Carla Gomes](https://www.cs.cornell.edu/gomes/).
-My research focus is on Bayesian and sparse optimization.
+My research focus is on sparse and Bayesian optimization.
 On the applied side, I have collaborated with materials scientists in leveraging [active learning for the discovery of novel meta-stable materials](https://www.youtube.com/watch?v=FAWud0uVxUQ).
 After graduation, I will join Meta as a research scientist.